 The Decision stated that a courtyard is needed where a building’s primary entrance does not face the street.
 Although the applicant identified a “courtyard” in the application narrative, it was not identified on the site plans.
 A “courtyard/plaza” must be visible from the street and designed to draw visitors to the primary entrance.
 It must include trees, outdoor seating, and decorative paving and must provide enough open area to allow for tree growth.

 Supplemental Response: The applicant has revised the site plans to identify the “courtyard/plaza” at the primary commercial entrance.
 In addition, the revised plans identify “pedestrian amenities” in the courtyard/plaza area, including benches, trees, and decorative pavers.
 The courtyard encompasses open areas as well as a small covered area.
 It is visible from Marine Drive and obvious and inviting to visitors via the parking area.
+As requested during the December 6, 2023, City Council meeting, the applicant has extended the decorative paved area, placed a low wall and shrubs on the south and west boundaries to create more of a “courtyard” appearance, and has restricted the trees to no more than 24 feet in height.
 The revised plans are included.

 Subsection (7) addresses “community amenities.”